GBirkel/epaper_frame-color/documentation/software.md

 Once you have a location set up for storing your pictures (`/home/garote/Pictures/frame/` in the above configuration), make one or more subfolders in there, and start adding pictures into the subfolders.
 They should all be in the following format:

 * PNG format
-* Height: 1404 pixels
+* Height: 1200 pixels
-* Width: 1872 pixels
+* Width: 1600 pixels

 Beyond that, if you want greater control over exactly how the images are rendered, you may wish to convert them in advance to the following:

-* Grayscale
-* 16 shades of gray (black and white included)
+* Six colors only: red, yellow, green, blue, black, and white.

 There are various ways to do this conversion, including different kinds of dithering you can apply.
 Left as an exercise to the reader!
 (I used automated Photoshop actions.)